What's in it for you

 When updating an asset, all properties and data relating to that asset, such as attributed tags, permissions, and shares remain intact.

-If your users have used this file or some of its pages in a Collection, the file will be automatically updated to the most recent version when they refresh the content on their device.
+If your users have used this file or some of its pages in a Collection or Shared Space, the file will be automatically updated to the most recent version when they refresh the content on their device.

 - Easily organize and update assets